Joanna Dark

 Joanna Dark is a fictional character and the main protagonist of the Perfect Dark video game series.
 She debuted in the Nintendo 64 first-person shooter Perfect Dark and is a player character in all the games of the series.
 Outside of video games, Joanna appears as the lead character in all the Perfect Dark novels and comic books.
-Joanna is an operative for the fictional Carrington Institute, where she was given the code name "Perfect Dark" in honor of her flawless performance in training tests.
+Joanna is an operative for the fictional Carrington Institute, where she was given the nickname "Perfect Dark" in honor of her flawless performance in training.

-Joanna Dark was originally devised by video game designer Martin Hollis, who found inspiration in a number of fictional heroines such as FBI agent Dana Scully from television series The X-Files, and the eponymous femme fatale of the film La Femme Nikita, among others.
+Joanna Dark was originally created by video game designer Martin Hollis, who found inspiration in a number of fictional heroines such as FBI agent Dana Scully from television series The X-Files, the eponymous femme fatale of the film La Femme Nikita, and Motoko Kusanagi from Manga/Anime Ghost in the Shell among others.
 Her Perfect Dark Zero model was redesigned by manga artist Wil Overton.
 Joanna Dark is among Rare's most well known characters and has been featured in several "top lists" by the gaming media.